himanshuvnm/GIFT_KASTL_POSTER/README.md

 4. applied AI for structured scientific data

 ## Recommended Readings
-*For DFN:*
+*DFN*
 1. Transient flow modeling in fractured media using graphs
-2. Machine learning for graph-based representations of three-dimensional discrete fracture networks *For Graph Foundation Model*
+2. Machine learning for graph-based representations of three-dimensional discrete fracture networks

+*For Graph Foundation Model*
-3. Graph Transformer Networks
+4. Graph Transformer Networks
-4. A Generalization of Transformer Networks to Graphs *Kolmogorov-Arnold Theorem*
+5. A Generalization of Transformer Networks to Graphs

+*Kolmogorov-Arnold Theorem*

-5. LECTURE DELIVERED BEFORE THE INTERNATIONAL CONGRESS OF MATHEMATICIANS AT PARIS IN 1900
+6. LECTURE DELIVERED BEFORE THE INTERNATIONAL CONGRESS OF MATHEMATICIANS AT PARIS IN 1900
-6. KAN: Kolmogorov-Arnold Networks
+7. KAN: Kolmogorov-Arnold Networks

 ## Author